RV Driving Tours

 Day 1-2 ~ Vancouver to Victoria (69km)

-Pick up your motorhome in Vancouver and head straight for the Tsawwassen Ferry Terminal and enjoy a two hour ferry trip across the Strait of Georgia and through the spectacular Gulf Islands to Vancouver Island.
-Once ashore it’s a short drive to the beautifully British flavor of the provincial capital city, Victoria.
+Pick up your motorhome in Vancouver and head straight for the Tsawwassen Ferry Terminal and enjoy a two-hour ferry trip across the Strait of Georgia and through the spectacular Gulf Islands to Vancouver Island.
+Once ashore it’s a short drive to the beautifully British flavour of the provincial capital city, Victoria.